bulletmark/wordle-aid/README.md

 5 death [death death] SOLVED
 ```

-Or from the top percentage of candidates:
+Or from the top N percentage of candidates:

 ```
 $ wordle-aid -s -r20% death